 Sufficient reagent and assay paper are provided for ~2000 protein quantitation assays.

 Figure 9.2.12 EZQ protein quantitation assay of ovalbumin.
 A dilution series of ovalbumin was prepared, assayed with the EZQ Protein Quantitation Kit (R33200) and then quantitated using both a 473 nm laser–based scanning instrument (upper panel) and a fluorescence microplate reader (lower panel).
 The assays were performed over a broad range; the insets show the low range in greater detail.
-The assays were performed in triplicate, and the mean values, in arbitrary fluorescence units, were plotted after subtracting background values of 86 (upper panel) or 18 (lower panel).
+The assays were performed in triplicate, and the mean values, in arbitrary fluorescence units, were plotted after subtracting background values of 86 (left panel) or 18 right panel).

 Figure 9.2.13 Protein-to-protein variation in the EZQ protein quantitation assay.
 Triplicate 1 µg samples of various proteins were assayed using the EZQ Protein Quantitation Kit (R33200) and a fluorescence microplate reader.
 The mean fluorescence values, after correcting for background fluorescence, are expressed relative to that of ovalbumin.
 The coefficient of variation is ~16%.
 The protein samples are: A, ovalbumin; B, bovine serum albumin (BSA); C, myoglobin; D, soybean trypsin inhibitor; E, β-casein; F, carbonic anhydrase; G, transferrin; H, mouse IgG; I, lysozyme; and J, histones.